 They were not how I had expected.
 At first, I found their directness unsettling, but I soon learned they just wanted accurate information for which they were extremely grateful.
 Punctuality for them was simply good manners and adjusting to the Spanish less rigid mentality was difficult.
 They were polite and enjoyed a drink but didn’t overdo it.
 If subsequent groups followed suit, we should press Club 18-30 for more because they were less trouble than fellow countrymen.

 Since my brother had departed, the only change my parents had implemented was taking over the room cleaning.
 The rare tranquillity was often interrupted by door slamming, vacuum cleaners, and curses as I attempted to nap.
-I gave up and returned to the bar to polish glasses which was becoming an obsession.
+I gave up and returned to the bar to polish glasses, which was becoming an obsession.
 I even dreamed about the damn things.
 They joined me and El Rubio for lunch dripping with sweat and exhausted.

-I peered at them curiously shaking my head as we tucked into a tropical salad and a jug of ice-cold lemonade.
+I peered at them, shaking my head as we tucked into a tropical salad and a jug of ice-cold lemonade.

 “El Rubio,” said my mum.
 “We need a full-time cleaner.
 Do you know anyone?”

-I nodded approvingly.
+I nodded.

 “Yes, your neighbour Irena.
 She lives in the apartment opposite and cleans in the Nueva Nerja school but only during term, and occasionally in Bar Bilbainos.
 She needs a full-time job.”